RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

     baseline vectors can be to still be called redundant -- the magnitude of the vector differences must be less than or equal to the threshold.
 The vector differences are calculated for a phase center of zenith (i.e. in drift mode).

+Ordering
+^^^^^^^^
+    Specify how data on the UVData object is ordered.

+    The baseline conjugation convention (specified as ``conjugation_convention``) defaults to ``"ant1<ant2"`` (which is a change in versions 1.3.1, in earlier versions it defaulted to ``"ant2<ant1"``).
+    If it is set to something other than ``"ant1<ant2"``, it is passed to the :meth:`pyuvdata.UVData.conjugate_bls` method, see those docs for more information.

+    The ordering along the baseline-time axis (specified as ``blt_order``) defaults to ``["time", "baseline"]`` (meaning it is ordered first by time and then by baseline number).
+If it is set to anything else, it is passed to the :meth:`pyuvdata.UVData.reorder_blts` method, see those docs for more information.
+    Note that the object is required to be in the ``["time", "baseline"]`` order to actually run a simulation, so if it is set to anything else, the uvdata object will be reordered before the simulation and then ordered back as specified after the simulation is complete.